dvrensk/advent-of-code-2020/README.md

 that visits all nodes.
 And thinking about the problem a bit made it clear that anything fancy like that would have been a waste of time and efforts.
 In a way, this becomes like school maths problems where the challenge is to translate the text problem to a simple calculation, rather than my everyday work where the challenge is to model the environment, thereby creating entities which can be combined in interesting ways.

+Also: the lack of something akin to Ruby's `Enumerable.each_cons` was pretty annoying.
+Using `Enum.each_chunk` + `Enum.filter` works but does not reveal intent.

 ## Note to self